 Diabetic Foot Pain: Symptoms, Causes, and Treatment

 Diabetic foot pain is a common complication in people with diabetes.
-This article reviews the most common symptoms, causes, and treatment options for diabetic foot problems.
+People with diabetes should pay special attention to their feet, as both nerve damage and poor circulation in the feet can lead to serious foot complications in diabetes.
+This article reviews the most common symptoms, causes, and treatment options for diabetic feet, and how to care for your feet.

 Common symptoms include: